The Ryedale Hoard: A Roman Mystery

 Included in general admission

-We’re delighted to announce that the Yorkshire Museum will re-open on Friday 8th April with an exciting new exhibition; The Ryedale Hoard: A Roman Mystery.
+The Yorkshire Museum welcomes you to visit an exciting new exhibition; The Ryedale Hoard: A Roman Mystery.

 The Ryedale Hoard contains some of Yorkshire’s most significant Roman objects including an 1,800 year old bust of the Roman Emperor Marcus Aurelius.
 For the very first time in Yorkshire, visitors will be able see this exciting new discovery and explore the mystery of who buried the Hoard and why.